 GeoXO

 Geostationary Extended Observations (GeoXO) is a collaborative NOAA and NASA program that will provide continuous imagery and data on Earth’s atmosphere, land and ocean for operational forecasts and warnings.
-NASA will build and launch the GeoXO satellites and NOAA will operate them.
+NASA will build the satellites for NOAA.

 OVERVIEW